-PSYC 2101 Psychological Adjustment

-3-0-3 Prerequisite: PSYC 1101 or SOCI 1101 or consent of instructor
+PSYC 2101 Psychological Adjustment 3-0-3 Prerequisite: PSYC 1101 or SOCI 1

-Examines the dynamics of both normal and non-integrative adjustment.
+Prerequisite: PSYC 1101 or SOCI 1101 or consent of instructor Examines the dynamics of both normal and non-integrative adjustment.
 Conflicts, fears, anxieties, and frustrations are studied in order that effective mental hygiene and emotional stability may be developed in the individual.